Dickinson-COMP-491-492/website/docs/projBugGardening.md

 Find and read all of the bug-related resources that your project provides.
 Under a heading of "Bug Resources" on your team's Bug Activities Wiki page create, collectively as a team, an annotated list of the useful bug-related resources that you found.
 Be sure to include the bug/issue tracker itself, information about how developers claim bugs on which they plan to work, and how bug fixes are contributed back to the project.
 This list should be a one-stop shop for all of the information you need about dealing with bugs in your project.
 Entries in the list should be of the form:

-- [Title as Link to Resource](): Short description of the resource and how it may be useful.
+- [Title as Link to Resource]: Short description of the resource and how it may be useful.

 Finally, before continuing read Simon Tatham's article on [How to Report Bugs Effectively](http://www.chiark.greenend.org.uk/~sgtatham/bugs.html).